-There's an affordable power saw for just about every conceivable use, from cutting delicate stencils into wood to demolishing an old barn, log by log.
+There's an affordable power saw for just about every conceivable job, from cutting delicate stencils into wood to demolishing an old barn, log by log.
 Below we've got four types of power saws that will come in handy for home renovations and repairs.

-Circular saws are available in both cordless (battery-operated) and corded styles, though their blade sizes range from 5-3/8" to 6-1/2" in diameter (cordless) and 7-1/4" in diameter for corded models.
-Corded models' power is measured in amps, and cordless saws' power in volts power: look for a saw with 13 to 15 amps or 18 volts or more for home use.
+Circular saws are available in both cordless (battery operated) and corded styles, with blade sizes ranging from 5-3/8" to 6-1/2" in diameter (cordless) and 7-1/4" in diameter for corded models.
+Corded models' power is measured in amps, while cordless saws' power is measured in volts.
+Look for a saw with 13 to 15 amps, or at least 18 volts for home use.

-Where as the circular saw is the muscle of your tool collection, the jig saw is a sculpting saw able to handle delicate cuts.
-Jig saws are much lighter and use a thin up-and-down reciprocating blade, perfect for cutting curves in wood, following stenciled designs, and cutting intricate holes in drywall.
-These kinds of saws can also be used, with the proper blade, on metals, plastic, and ceramics.
+If the circular saw is the muscle of your tool collection, the jig saw is a sculptor's hand, able to handle delicate cuts.
+Jig saws are much lighter and use a thin up-and-down reciprocating blade that's perfect for cutting curves in wood, following stenciled designs, and making intricate holes in drywall.
+These kinds of saws can also be used (with the proper blade) on metals, plastic, and ceramics.

 The miter saw, also called the chop saw, works like a guillotine with a rotating circular blade.
-The user brings the rotating blade down onto a piece of wood mounted on the bed, resulting in a clean, accurate cut.
+The user brings the rotating blade down onto a piece of wood that's mounted on the bed, resulting in a clean, accurate cut.
 A good miter saw can be adjusted on two planes, allowing you to make the compound cuts necessary for wall trim that meets on inside corners.

 Miter saws vary in size as expressed by the diameter of the saw blade, from 8" to 12"; the larger the blade, the wider the board the saw can cut.
 The smaller end of the range is fine for home shops.

-Matching the right power saw to the task at hand can lead to easier, more accurate work, and accuracy is what it's all about, right?
+Matching the right power saw to the task at hand can lead to easier, more accurate work — and accuracy is what it's all about, right?
 As Dale Carnegie once said, "Don't try to saw sawdust."
-Make the right cut the first time, every time, with the proper power saw.
+Make the right cut the first time, every time with the proper power saw.